David K. Lewis

 Gas phase reaction kinetics

 Ultra-high resolution molecular spectroscopy, using tunable diode infrared lasers

 David Lewis retired from active teaching at Connecticut College in 2013, but continues to have a research affiliation with the College.
 He maintains a personal website featuring his ongoing research activities, volunteer interests and recent teaching at www.davidlewischemistry.net.

 Lewis was named the Margaret W. Kelly Professor of Chemistry in 1996.
 He directed 40 consecutive summer research programs with undergraduates in his field, both at Connecticut College and at Colgate University, where he taught for 26 years.

 He taught courses in physical chemistry, instrumental methods, analytical chemistry, general chemistry, atmospheric chemistry and physics, and modeling contemporary chemical problems.
-He also teaches first-year tutorials and courses on environmental issues.
+He also taught first-year tutorials and courses on environmental issues.

 "We must continue to look forward, to maintain the spirit of creativity that has made Connecticut College great.
 Only by doing so will we keep Connecticut College a place where students, faculty and staff will want to spend their time, a college that benefactors will want to support.
 In education, if you are not moving ahead, you are falling behind.
 Setting priorities and then pursuing them vigorously will be the key." - David Lewis